 - Free hosting is for learning and not for earning money.

 So, if you want to stand a chance to earn money with your blog or website, you clearly need to choose paid web hosting.

 Why Choose SiteGround to Start Your Blog or Website?

-I have reviewed SiteGround extensively in this Bluehost and SiteGround comparison review.
+I have reviewed SiteGround extensively in this Bluehost Vs SiteGround post.
 However, here are three of the most important facts about SiteGround that makes them one of the best choices for hosting a blog or website.

 Also Read: SiteGround Reviews

 What Is Uptime?